isovector/httw/prose/newbook/07-spaces.markdown

 So, how can we do this?
 When in doubt, look to reality for inspiration.
 How do we humans perceive color?
-Inside of our retinas are photoreceptive cells called "cones."
-Cones come in three flavors: those that respond to red, those that respond to green, and those that respond to blue.
+Inside of our retinas are photoreceptive cells called *cones.* Cones come in three flavors: those that respond to red, those that respond to green, and those that respond to blue.
 Our eyes are literally incapable of seeing other colors, which should set off warning alarms in your head --- because clearly we *can* see other colors!
 The solution to this